project-araia/climpdfgetter/README.md

 # climpdfgetter

-Download and convert climate pdfs from EPA and OSTI.
+Download and convert pdfs from EPA and OSTI.

 ## Installation